antonio-pgarcia/holistic-tunel/README.md

 # holistic-tunel #

-A reverse proxy plugin for SunOne web server
+A reverse proxy plugin for SunOne web server.
+The plugin is tailored to integrate the jacada interface server for XHTML with web servers.

 ## Prerequisites ##